Baseball is redefining the term 'Moneyball' in the greediest of ways

 We can point fingers all day, but the end result doesn’t change.
 Baseball blew it.

-Sports leagues pre-coronavirus were forced to work harder than ever to get fans to show up to games.
+Sports leagues pre-pandemic were forced to work harder than ever to get fans to show up to games.
 MLB should recognize that as much as anyone.
-The league’s attendance has declined six consecutive seasons, which isn’t coincidence.
+The league’s attendance has declined six consecutive seasons, which isn’t a coincidence.

 Sloths play at a quicker pace.
 The sticker shock of a $12 beer isn’t exactly appealing, either.
 Fans have discovered that it’s a lot cheaper and less of a hassle to stay home and watch from the comfort of the couch.
 Or to do something else.